Peter Sidorkiewicz: Dornbirner EC (2014–2017)

-In August 2014, Sidorkiewicz was named assistant coach of Dornbirner EC of the Austrian Hockey League (EBEL) and he remained with the team for three seasons.
+In August 2014, Sidorkiewicz was named assistant coach of Dornbirner EC of the Austrian Hockey League (EBEL) under head coach Dave MacQueen.
+In the 2016–17, Sidorkiewicz was named head coach of the team while MacQueen returned to Canada following a death in the family.

-In the 2016-17, Sidorkiewicz was named head coach of the team.
-Dornbirner had a record of 21-24-9, finishing in 9th place in the league standings with 72 points.
-Dornbirner failed to qualify for the post-season.

 Norfolk Admirals (2017–2019)

 Prior to the 2017–18 ECHL season, Sidorkiewicz joined the Norfolk Admirals as an assistant coach, where he was reunited with head coach Robbie Ftorek after working together while they were both part of the Erie Otters coaching staff.
-After the 2018–19 season concluded, both Sidorkiewicz and Ftorek were released.
+After the 2018–19 season concluded, both Sidorkiewicz and Ftorek were released with the arrival of new ownership.

+Personal life

+Sidorkiewicz was named to the Oshawa Sports Hall of Fame in 2013.